Yes, I am a crazy cat lady…

 We provide personal valet and herding service to four cats whose names are either inspired by my favorite sushi or have a Japanese meaning.

-This is Maki, a black and white man cat who resembles a sushi roll made of plain white rice wrapped up in a black sheet of toasted nori.
-He is a handsome cat, his black and white pattern looks like he is wearing a tuxedo.
-I especially love the white markings under his nose that looks like a lopsided bow tie.
+This is Maki, a black & white man of the house cat whose name refers to a sushi roll made of plain white rice wrapped up in a black sheet of toasted nori.
+He is a handsome tuxedo cat, I especially love the white markings under his nose that look like a lopsided bow tie.